randymarsh77/wkinterop/README.md

 JS is the most cross platform accessible language.
 However, you might not want to write important business logic in it.
 You might not be able to.
 But, you can still ship a consistent UI to any desktop or mobile platform, and even all of the above together with maximal code sharing.
 If that's what you want to do, then a good framework for communication interop is a must. `WKInterop` is still in it's early stages, but it aims to be good for this use case.

 Ok, so... cross platform, but... `WKWebView` and Swift?
 Alright, you got me.
-Platforms besides macOS and iOS would need a compatible reciever, and the JS library would need some additional abstraction and environment detection.
-The potential is there, but I'm starting out with some platform contraints.
+Platforms besides macOS and iOS would need a compatible receiver, and the JS library would need some additional abstraction and environment detection.
+The potential is there, but I'm starting out with some platform constraints.

 ## Roadmap